In this chapter:

 - Quadrivalent meningococcal conjugate vaccine MenACWY-D (Menactra, Sanofi) contains 4 µg of each polysaccharide derived from the capsules of group A, C, W and Y N. meningitidis strains, each conjugated to diphtheria toxoid.
 Other components include sodium chloride and sodium phosphate.

-A second quadrivalent meningococcal conjugate vaccine MenACWY-T (Nimenrix, Pfizer NZ Ltd) is registered and available in New Zealand for individuals from age 6 weeks.
-MenACWY-T contains 5 µg of each polysaccharide derived from the capsules of group A, C, W and Y N. meningitidis strains, conjugated to 44 µg of tetanus toxoid carrier protein.
+A second MenACWY-T vaccine (Nimenrix, Pfizer NZ) is available for use in New Zealand for individuals from age 6 weeks.
+This MenACWY vaccine contains 5 µg of each polysaccharide derived from the capsules of group A, C, W and Y N. meningitidis strains, conjugated to 44 µg of tetanus toxoid carrier protein.
 Other components and excipients include sodium chloride, trometamol and sucrose.

 Historic MeNZB vaccine

-Since the immune response to MenNZB was short-lived, previous recipients who wish to be protected against meningococcal B disease will need to be fully immunised with 4CMenB.
+Since the immune response to MenNZB was short-lived, previous recipients who wish to be protected against meningococcal B disease will need to be fully immunised with MenB.

 13.4.2.
 Efficacy and effectiveness